yunfan/punyforth/README.md

 Punyforth is heavily inspired by the FORTH programming language.
 It uses the same compilation model (outer interpreter, modes, dictionary, immediate words, etc) as other FORTH systems.
 Punyforth is [bootstrapped](http://www.lispcast.com/two-kinds-of-bootstrapping) from a small set of primitives written in assembly language.
 The compiler targets these primitives and compiles [indirect-threaded code](https://en.wikipedia.org/wiki/Threaded_code).
 Higher level  abstractions are built on top of the primitives therefore most of the system is written in itself.

+### Some of the differences
+* Punyforth is case sensitive
+* Strings are null-terminated
+* Strings are created and printed differently
+* Parsing words are ended with a colon character by convention (including variable:, constant:, create: does>)
+* Defining a word in terms of itself results recursion by default (use can use the override word to alter this behaviour)

 ## About the language

 Punyforth is a simple imperative stack-based concatenative programming language and interactive environment with good metaprogramming support and extensibility.